Video Game Addiction Help: Starting the Conversation with Your Child

 It’s also important to remember that it’s a generally accepted notion in therapy that early intervention is key.
 While the study of video game addiction help and technology addiction treatment is new, there is an established body of literature that supports the effectiveness of early intervention models in the treatment and prevention of conduct problems (August, Realmuto, Hektner, & Bloomquist, 2001; Frick, 1998; The Conduct Problems Prevention Research Group, 2002; Walker, Severson, Feil, Stiller, & Golly, 1998; Webster-Stratton, 1998).
 Therefore, putting up roadblocks to treatment where problems can then fester is not advisable.
 The time to act is now.

 Don’t back down when discussing treatment with your child.
 It’s okay to discuss the program, answer questions, and discuss the treatment process.
-However the decision to attend the program is not up for debate.
+However, the decision to attend the program is not up for debate.
 Like any medical treatment decision, making the right choice is the parent’s responsibility.

-When discussing treatment with your child, be specific about the behaviors you are concerned about that warrants video game addiction help.
-Give concrete examples, like pointing out gaming’s effect on the brain or how the child was not able to comply with limits you have set.
-It’s nature for a child to become defensive, so keep this part short and sweet.
+When discussing treatment with your child, be specific about the behaviors you are concerned about that warrant video game addiction help.
+Give concrete examples, like pointing out gaming’s effect on the brain or how the child was not able to comply with the limits you have set.
+It’s natural for a child to become defensive, so keep this part short and sweet.
 Don’t enter into any debates about the cause or reasons for behaviors.
 Simply state what you are concerned about then move on.

 List your concerns, but don’t try to solve them in this conversation.
 That is for a later date.

 Learning that you are going to treatment is not an easy thing for anyone.
-It’s our experience however is that younger campers tend to put less of a stigma on the decision than older campers.
+It’s our experience, however, is that younger campers tend to put less of a stigma on the decision than older campers.